-The decision was consistent with the stance of calibrated tightening of monetary policy in consonance with the objective of achieving the medium-term target for CPI inflation of 4 percent.
+The Monetary Policy Committee (MPC) said the decision is consistent with the neutral stance of monetary policy in agreement with the objective of achieving the medium-term target for consumer price index (CPI) inflation of 4 percent.

 Here is the full text of MPC meeting